Core API Reference¶

 ¶

-If this client was created via from_docker_image(), this will stop and remove the associated container.
+If this client was created via from_docker_image() or from_hub(), this will also stop and remove the associated container/process.

 Shared dataclasses¶